 There will be around 180 nations competing with 42 gold medals on offer.
 The USA are clear favourites to top the table after claiming 18 golds in 2017 in Budapest.
 Great Britain, China and Russia are among those expected to compete for the runners-up spot.

 The event began back in 1973 when the first championships were held in the Serbian capital of Belgrade.
 The number of competitors has almost quadrupled in 46 years.

 Michael Phelps holds the record for swimming gold medals with 26 to his nam.
-Fellow American Katie Ledecky is going for four individual medals in South Korea, from 200 metres up to 1500 metres.
+Fellow American Katie Ledecky is going for four individual medals in Japan, from 200 metres up to 1500 metres.

 Ledecky will be joined by world record-holders and Olympic champions including Caeleb Dressel, who will be looking to dominate again after his seven gold medals in Hungary two years ago.
 Dressel was named the male swimmer of the event in 2017 as he dominated over the shorter races in freestyle and butterfly.

 Great Britain’s Adam Peaty will be favourite to take the 50-metre and 100-metre golds in the breaststroke, with the potential to break world records in both.